evandalmeida/ph4-react-practice-music-lister/README.md

 First fork and clone the repository.
 You can start the project with `npm install` and `npm start`.

+Be sure to read the whole README before starting since it may be easier to build the core deliverables with the bonus features in mind!

 ## Requirements

 ### Songs State